Lotus From Seeds

 After this gets going I'm changing the way I feed on this one.
 I'll be adding blood meal as soon as it gets going strong and when it starts to put up flower buds I'll be adding bone meal.
 You may want to check back as this progresses to see if it makes a difference.
 This one plant will be the only one I try this with, if it works for the best I'll explain later on this page.

 I check the bottom of the small container every couple days and as soon as I see some small roots poke through the bottom holes I transplant this to the final container or a 10" pot if this is going to be offered for sale.
 This one grown even in November had roots showing at the openings in just 5 days and was transplanted to the final barrel on 11/30/08.
 I'll try to get pictures posted every couple weeks as it continues to grow, they are very fast.
-This small lotus will be huge by the end of Febuary and into bloom early this season, since I started it from seeds I got from Thailand on ebay, only time will tell what it will turn into, but I have never seen a lotus I didn't like.
+This small lotus will be huge by the end of February and into bloom early this season, since I started it from seeds I got from Thailand on eBay, only time will tell what it will turn into, but I have never seen a lotus I didn't like.
 If it turns out to be a very good plant, the tubers can be divided next fall to grow and share the same plant.
 This barrel had Sunburst lotus growing in it for just 1 year and I emptied it to move it.
-Just 1 year and there were 75 lotus tubers, their for sale at this time, $10 each.
+Just 1 year and there were 75 lotus tubers.
 Now scrape those seeds you've had laying around and get them started.

 If you have been here, this is that same planter that was on the brick patio, it is back by the wakin pond now and should do great here with more sun.
 Since this lotus was started from seed I have no idea of the flower color or form, something to look forward to.
 You can see some duckweed floating on the water, it would make a very nice water cover, but as the large pads develop there just won't be enough light to grow it.
 You don't really need to worry about mosquitoes, the water will soon be filled with tadpoles, 1/10/09.